bloodorangeio/distribution-spec/spec.md

 ## Conformance
 TODO: add general text about artifact validation requirements

-### Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119) (Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997).

 ### Requirements

 Registries conforming to this specification MUST handle all APIs required by the following workflow categories: